-We’re still having a heat wave over here in Europe.
-In Italy they put out warnings; it’s supposed to reach 40°C/104°F this week.
+We’re in the midst of a heat wave over here in Europe.
+It’s supposed to reach 40°C/104°F this week.
 I do most of my running after 8PM but even then it’s still a struggle.
 I sweat a lot and need to make sure I keep hydrated.

 A common misconception runners have about hydrating is that it only needs to be done in the time/space that they run.
 They’ll have a glass of water before they go, or try and make up for their sweat loss after a run.
 Hydrating, especially during the summer months, is an all day affair.

-I always start my morning off with really large glass of water.
+I always start my morning off with a huge glass of water.
 I’m sure I slug down half a litre right there ’cause that glass is huge.
 A few years ago I bought a Sodastream…

-How much you should be drinking is very individual.
+How much you should drink is very individual.
 I personally shoot for 1.5 litres during the winter and 2 litres during the summer.
-It may not sound like enough, but I also eat tons of fresh fruit and vegetables.
+It may not sound like enough, but I also eat tonnes of fresh fruit and vegetables.

-I don’t like ice but I will put in frozen fruit cubes to get a touch of flavour in my water.
-Just take some unsweetened fruit juice and make it into ice cubes.
-The cubes in the photo are made from blueberry juice, which is great for circulation and water retention…
+I like adding frozen fruit cubes to my water for a touch of flavour.
+Just take some unsweetened fruit juice and freeze it into ice cubes.
+The cubes in the photo are made from blueberry juice, which is great for circulation and water retention.

-To stay away from sugar but still give myself frozen treats, I put grapes into plastic bags and freeze them.
+For a sugar-free frozen treat I put grapes into plastic bags and freeze them.
 Red and black grapes seem to be sweeter when frozen.

-Take out of the freezer only as many as you want to eat.
-The first few will be harder, but as they acclimatise to the heat they get softer and turn into mini slush balls.
-Totally guilt free, it’s fruit!
+Then when it’s snack time, take your desired serving size out of the freezer.
+The first few will be harder, but as they acclimatise to the heat they get softer and turn into delicious mini slush balls.

-If I bike in the heat for a long time (over two hours) I’ll make myself a post workout protein smoothie.
-It becomes ice cream when you use frozen fruit as the base.
-This particular batch was coconut water, frozen berries and egg white powder.
-The other day I substituted the egg white powder with Greek yogurt and it came out just as smooth with a tangy twist.
+When I return home from a long bike ride in the heat (over two hours) I’ll make myself a post workout protein smoothie.
+It becomes ice cream-like when you use frozen fruit as the base.
+This particular batch was coconut water, frozen berries and egg white protein powder.
+The other day I substituted the powder with Greek yogurt and it came out just as smooth with a tangy twist.

-I also keep tabs on how much I’m urinating and its color.
+I also keep tabs on how much I’m urinating and its colour.
 This the best indication of whether I need to drink more (or less).

-So this is my daily hydration strategy, in addition to usual water I drink when I go out for a run or bike ride.
+So this is my daily hydration strategy, in addition to usual water I drink during my workout.
 How about you?